PassiveLemon/lemonake/README.md

 - `wivrn` (https://github.com/NixOS/nixpkgs/pull/293058)

 Run `nix flake show github:passivelemon/lemonake` to see all outputs.
+- Note: Home Manager modules will show as unknown.

 The only architecture currently supported is `x86_64-linux`.
 Others may be supported in the future. </br>